refractproject/refract-spec/refract-spec.md

 ### Element (object)

 The Refract Element contains four properties: `element`, `meta`, `attributes`, and `content`, as defined below.
-This Element MAY be used recursively throughout the document, even as a value for each of its own properties.
+This Element MAY be used recursively throughout the document, even as a value for each of its own meta or attributes.

 #### Properties